benhoyt/merovius.github.io/_posts/2013-10-11-how-to-cgolf.markdown

 Though you yourself might have come up with a different implementation, this is pretty straightforward I think.
 We just read the whole esocalc-sourcecode and walk through it, executing every instruction as we go.
-The stack is statically allocated and of a fixed size, but that's no problem, because we only have a limited testsuite anyway.
+The stack is statically allocated and of a fixed size, but that's no problem because we only have a limited testsuite anyway.

 <a name="38e6ffceb633615f48d0a9d25a391abf5228c35c"></a>